 This course helps you to get to grips with responsible data sharing.

-This course helps you to find the best license for your open research outputs.
+This course helps you to find the best open license for your open research outputs.

-This course will help you become skilled in Open Access publication in the wider context of Open Science.
+This course will help you become skilled in making your publications openly accessible in line with funders' requirements and in the wider context of Open Science.

 This course introduces the practice of sharing preprints and helps you to see how it can support your research.